fsfe/reuse-tool/README.md

 ## License

 This work is licensed under multiple licences.
-Because keeping this section up-to-date is challenging, here is a brief summary as of July 2019:
+Because keeping this section up-to-date is challenging, here is a brief summary as of April 2020:

 - All original source code is licensed under GPL-3.0-or-later.
 - All documentation is licensed under CC-BY-SA-4.0.